cvc5/cvc5.github.io/_posts/2024-4-15-interfaces-for-understanding-cvc5.md

 cvc5 supports a custom SMT-LIB command `(get-unsat-core-lemmas)` which prints the theory lemmas that were relevant to showing unsatisfiable.
 This is a list of valid formulas that were generated internally by theory solvers involving atoms not necessarily from the user input.
-The lemmas used in the unsat core are availabe immediately after an "unsat" response and only when proofs are enabled (command line option `produce-proofs`).
+The lemmas used in the unsat core are available immediately after an "unsat" response and only when proofs are enabled (command line option `produce-proofs`).

 ```
 % cat test.smt2